 AftermathOver 8,000 Teutonic Knights are thought to have been killed, and over 14,000 captured.
 While Polish-Lithuanian casualties are perceived to be high (accurate figures appear to be unknown), Grunwald was seen as nothing less than a landslide success for their side.
 Jagiełło had triumphed over his bitter enemy, restored Polish pride and inflicted a hammer blow on an order which had seemed almost invincible.
 Strangely though, the decision to push on to Marienburg wasn’t taken until it was way too late.

-Instead of going for the knockout blow the victors stayed on the battlefield for the next three days, no doubt raising a couple of glasses of mead, by which time the Teutonic Knights had rallied and organized the defence of their HQ.
-The Siege of Marienburg followed, but after a couple of months Jagiełło realized the futility of attacking an impenetrable monster like Marienburg and withdrew his troops.
+Instead of going for the knockout blow the victors stayed on the battlefield for the next three days, no doubt raising a couple of glasses of mead, by which time the Teutonic Knights had rallied and organised the defence of their HQ.
+The Siege of Marienburg followed, but after a couple of months Jagiełło realised the futility of attacking an impenetrable monster like Marienburg and withdrew his troops.

-But even failure to capture Teutonic Ground Zero was not seen as calamitous.
+But even the failure to capture Teutonic Ground Zero was not seen as calamitous.
 The Battle of Grunwald had decimated the enemy forces, and from then on their once-legendary army was patched and plugged with unreliable, mercenary troops.
 They had no choice but to sue for peace, and in 1411 the Treaty of Thorn (Toruń) was signed.
 The Poles proved sporting in victory, and somewhat surprisingly the Knights were allowed to maintain much of their Kingdom.
-Reparations demanded by Poland were also reasonable, though even so proved enough to bankrupt the Teutonic coffers.
+Reparations demanded by Poland were also reasonable, though even as such they proved enough to bankrupt the Teutonic coffers.

 The Knights, crippled by infighting, faded as a force, the Battle of Grunwald signalling the beginning of the end for a once unstoppable order.